AnuonyamAmpofo/Gramophone-Frontend2/README.md

 //Admin

-*Both the student button and student link on the dashboard should take the user to a students page.
+*Both the student button and student link on the dashboard should take the user to a students page. - DONE
-    The student page should list the students names with a filter to filter the students by maybe instrument, session day -There should also be a search bar
+    The student page should list the students names with a filter to filter the students by maybe instrument, session day

-    Then on the right side, there should be an add/delete and update students column(so the page will be divided into 2).
+    Then on the right side, there should be an add/delete and update students column(so the page will be divided into 2). -DONE

+*Don't forget about the update Student section
+*Work on the css for the reduced screen-size (mobile phones)